-The Psychology pathway at Northwest provides the student with a liberal arts background to prepare for subsequent undergraduate studies leading to a Bachelor of Arts/Sciences degree.
+The Social Work pathway at Northwest provides the student with a background to prepare for undergraduate studies leading to a Bachelor of Art/Sciences degree.

 Social Work is perfect for students who have a desire to work with and help people.

-What can I expect from a career in Psychology?
+What can I expect from a career in Social Work?